top of page

 Search

-The Sutton S.E.T.
-2nd stage explained.
+Writing Triplets.
+The Sutton Girls' 2nd stage explained.

 The S.E.T. or Selective Eligibility Test, will ultimately define the future academic path of our little ones.
 Lots of effort goes into preparing for this 1st stage, but if you pass, what's next?